trizen/raku-rosettacode/programming_tasks/M/Monads/List_monad.md

 # [Monads/List monad][1]

-Perl&#160;6 does not have Monad types built in but they can be emulated/implemented without a great deal of difficulty.
-List Monads especially are of questionable utility in Perl&#160;6.
-Most item types and Listy types have a Cool role in Perl&#160;6.
+Raku does not have Monad types built in but they can be emulated/implemented without a great deal of difficulty.
+List Monads especially are of questionable utility in Raku.
+Most item types and Listy types have a Cool role in Raku.
 (Cool being a play on the slang term "cool" as in: "That's cool with me."
 (That's ok with me).
 So Ints are pretty much treated like one item lists for operators that work with lists. ("I work on a list."
 "Here's an Int."
 "Ok, that's cool.")
 Explicitly wrapping an Int into a List is worse than useless.
-It won't do anything Perl&#160;6 can't do natively, and will likely **remove** some functionality that it would normally have.
-That being said, just because it is a bad idea (in Perl&#160;6) doesn't mean it can't be done.
+It won't do anything Raku can't do natively, and will likely **remove** some functionality that it would normally have.
+That being said, just because it is a bad idea (in Raku) doesn't mean it can't be done.

-In Perl&#160;6, bind is essentially map.
+In Raku, bind is essentially map.
 I'll shadow map here but again, it **removes** capability, not adds it.
-Perl&#160;6 also provided "hyper" operators which will descend into data structures and apply an operator / function to each member of that data structure.
+Raku also provided "hyper" operators which will descend into data structures and apply an operator / function to each member of that data structure.